 Create through collaboration with young people and organisations across Huntingdonshire, an action plan for the district that sets out how to plan and deliver youth services.
 This includes preparing a comprehensive map of youth services and out of school activities across the district.
 Then invest in services and assets that can deliver opportunities for children and young people.
 This could include community transport options for rural areas, encouraging existing community organisations and spaces to deliver more youth specific activities and providing adequate resources for youth work.
-The action plan may identify priorities for investment in mental health support or requirements to widen participation in youth services to meet Huntingdonshire's changing demographics.
+The action plan may identify priorities for young people in the district, for example the need for investment in mental health support or requirements to widen participation in youth services to meet Huntingdonshire's changing demographics.

-3. Youth volunteering networks
+Youth volunteering networks